Getting Started

 Setup

-Mark each module boundary with ‘Enter’.
-You can mark all of your top-level Python source packages, or just a few which you want to isolate.
+Use the arrow keys to navigate, and mark each module boundary with ‘Enter’.
+You can mark all of your top-level Python packages, or just a few that you want to track.

 If your Python code lives below your project root, or if you are working in a monorepo with multiple Python packages, mark your Python source roots using the ‘s’ key.